 There are millions of iOS users who all have Apple Maps as their default navigation system.
 When a potential customer searches relevant keywords in Apple Maps, you want to ensure your business is found.

-Please read our guide on how to add a business to Apple Maps to make use of this opportunity.
+Please read our guide on adding a business to Apple Maps to use this opportunity.

 How do business listing management tools help?

-With so many options available, choosing the right business listing management tool can be challenging.
+Choosing the right business listing management tool can be challenging with so many options.
 However, taking the time to research and find the right tool for your business will certainly improve your local SEO.

 Four key elements your business listing management tool needs